-What Is The Bored Ape Yacht Club (BAYC)?
+What is the Bored Ape Yacht Club (BAYC)?

 Bored Ape Yacht Club (BAYC) is an avatar NFT collectible project consisting of 10,000 unique tokens.
 Hosted on the Ethereum blockchain, each token is a unique piece of art featuring one of many bored apes.
 This collection is programmed generatively.
 Thus, each NFT collectible has its own unique expression, outfits, and accessories that set it apart from the rest.

-Who created The Bored Ape Yacht Club?
+Who Created Bored Ape Yacht Club?

 Yuga Labs, the company behind BAYC, was founded by four friends; Gargamel, Gordon Goner, Emperor Tomato Ketchup, and No Sass.
 Originally, they saw the BAYC NFT collection as a bit of a joke.
 Mainly, they aimed to have fun together and test their creative skills.
 In fact, BAYC’s initial plan was simply to “make some dope apes and try to build something ridiculous”.

 Fortunately, that something “ridiculous” has been a hit with fans, creating a brand that has gone far beyond the NFT space and exploding into the mainstream like no NFT collection before it.